-- 8.1.
+- 7.1.
 Manager's Insurance/Pension Fund.
 During the Employment Period, BioLine will insure Executive under a "Manager's Insurance Scheme" or pension fund as agreed to by the parties (collectively the "Policy").
-In the case of a Manager's Insurance Scheme, BioLine will pay an amount equal to 13/3% of the Salary towards such Policy, of which 5% shall be for pension payments and 8/3% shall serve to cover severance compensation.
-In addition, BioLine shall deduct from the Salary an amount equal to 5% of the Salary and forward the same to the Policy.
-In the case of a pension fund, BioLine will pay an amount equal to 14/3% of the Salary towards such Policy, of which 6% shall be for pension fund payments and 8/3% shall serve to cover severance compensation, and in addition, BioLine shall deduct from the Salary towards such Policy, of which 6% shall be for pension fund payments and 8/3% shall serve to cover severance compensation, and in addition, BioLine shall deduct from the Salary towards such Policy of which 6% shall be for pension fund payments and 8/3% shall serve to cover severance compensation, and in addition, BioLine shall deduct from the Salary an amount equal to 5.5% of the Salary and forward the same to the Policy.
+In the case of a Manager's Insurance Scheme, BioLine will transfer to the Policy an amount equal to 6.5% for pension payments and disability insurance and 8.33% for severance compensation.
+If the cost of disability insurance is more than 1.5% of the Salary, the abovementioned 6.5% payment will be increased to a maximum of 7.5% of the Salary.
+In addition, BioLine shall deduct from the Salary an amount equal to 6% of the Salary and transfer the same to the Policy.
+In the case of a pension fund, BioLine will transfer an amount equal to 14.833% of the Salary to such Policy, of which 6.5% shall be for pension fund payments and 8.33% shall be for severance compensation, and in addition, BioLine shall deduct from the Salary an amount equal to 6% of the Salary and transfer the same to the Policy.
 Any tax payable in respect of such contributions to the Policy shall be borne and paid by Executive.
-The percentages listed above will be subject to adjustment in accordance with changes in applicable law from time to time. - 8.2.
+The percentages listed above will be subject to adjustment in accordance with changes in applicable law from time to time. - 7.2.
 Executive hereby agrees and acknowledges that all of the payments that BioLine shall make to the abovementioned Policy shall be instead of any severance pay to which Executive or Executive's successors shall be entitled to receive from BioLine with respect to the salary from which these payments were made and the period during which they were made, in accordance with Section 14 of the Severance Pay Law 5723-1963 (the "Law").
 The parties hereby adopt the General Approval of the Minister of Labor and Welfare, published in the Official Publications Gazette No. 4659 on June 30, 1998, attached hereto as Exhibit C. BioLine hereby waives in advance any claim it has or may have to be refunded any of the payments made to the manager's insurance policy, unless (i) Executive's right to severance pay is invalidated by a court ruling on the basis of Sections 16 or 17 of the Law (and in such case only to the extent it is invalidated), or (ii) Executive withdrew funds from the manager's insurance policy for reasons other than an "Entitling Event".
-An "Entitling Event" means death, disability or retirement at the age of sixty (60) or more. - 8.3.
-Disability Insurance.
-In addition to the foregoing, during the Employment Period BioLine will bear the cost of disability insurance with an insurance company (Ovdan Kosher Avoda).
-The amount paid by BioLine for such insurance shall be as generally accepted, but shall not exceed 2.5% of the Salary. - 8.4.
-Advanced Study Fund.
-During the Employment Period, BioLine will maintain for the Executive an advanced study fund (Keren Hishtalmut) recognized by the Israeli Income Tax Authorities, such that BioLine and Executive shall contribute to such fund an amount equal to 7.5% of the Salary and 2.5% of the Salary, respectively.
-Any tax payable in respect of such contributions to such fund shall be borne and paid by Executive.
-All payments and contributions of BioLine with respect to these benefits shall be limited to the Salary and up to the highest amount recognized by the tax authorities. - 8.5.
-Convalescence.
-During the Employment Period, Executive shall be entitled to receive convalescence allowance (Dmei Havra'a) pursuant to applicable law. - 8.6.
-Sick Leave.
-Executive shall be entitled to be absent from work each year due to illness for the number of days allowed pursuant to the Sick Pay Law 5736 1976, and shall be entitled to fully paid sick leave upon presentation of appropriate medical documentation regarding said illness.
-Any amounts paid to Executive on account of the disability insurance indicated in subsection 8.3 will be on account of sick leave payment. - 8.7.
-Vacation.
-During the Employment Period, Executive shall be entitled to vacation in the number of working days per year as set forth in Exhibit A, as adjusted in accordance with applicable law.
-A "working day" shall mean Sunday to Thursday inclusive, and the use of said vacation days will be coordinated with BioLine.
-Executive shall be entitled to accumulation and redemption of vacation days in accordance with BioLine's policies, which may be amended from time to time in BioLine's sole discretion.
+An "Entitling Event" means death, disability or retirement at the age of sixty (60) or more.